 A Golden Forest Ant (Polyrhachis ypsilon) has been killed by a parasitic Ophiocordyceps fungus which has consumed its body.
 Before dying, the behaviour of infected ants is controlled by the fungus, and are directed to climb to a suitable location usually on the underside of a leaf.
 There the fungus kills its host and produces fruiting bodies which releases spores to infect more ants below.
 Sabah, Malaysia. ►

-▲ Near the summit of Gunung Murud (Sarawak's highest mountain), an new and undescribed species of tiny bush frog (Philautus sp.) hides within the fluid of a carnivorous pitcher plant (Nepenthes mollis), apparently unaffected by the plant's digestive juices therein.
+▲ Near the summit of Gunung Murud (Sarawak's highest mountain), a newly described species of tiny bush frog (Philautus nepenthophilus) hides within the fluid of a carnivorous pitcher plant (Nepenthes mollis), apparently unaffected by the plant's digestive juices therein.
 Phytotelmata (water bodies held by plants) provide living quarters and breeding grounds for many unique creatures which are completely dependent on them.
 Pulong Tau National Park, Sarawak, Malaysia (Borneo).